 He is the anonymous hero in the Tomb of the Unknowns, whose presence at Arlington National Cemetery must forever preserve the memory of all the other anonymous heroes whose valor died unrecognized with them on the battlefield or in the ocean’s sunless deep.

-He is the old guy bagging groceries at the supermarket — palsied now and aggravatingly slow — who wishes all day long his wife were still alive to hold him when the nightmares come.
+He is the old guy bagging groceries at the supermarket — now palsied and aggravatingly slow — who wishes all day long his wife still were alive to hold him when the nightmares come.